pbxgit/CineXP/README.md

 │   └── functions/
 │       ├── get-media.js            # Fetches data for hero and carousels
 │       ├── get-media-details.js    # Fetches rich, combined data for the details modal
+│       ├── get-media-images.js     # Fetches all images (logos, backdrops) for a media item
 │       └── search-media.js         # Handles search queries
 └── index.html              # The main HTML entry point for the application
 ```